 A doctor’s recommendation is all you will need to purchase medical marijuana in Laurel, Maryland.
 If you don’t have your MMCC ID#: Register with Maryland here http://mmcc.maryland.gov/Pages/patients.aspx.
 Send your number to your doctor in your portal or via email and you are complete.
 A physical card is optional but if you would like a hard card, you can order one from the state after your doctor has uploaded your information into the patient portal.

 After you have your card, you can visit our dispensaries page, to start find dispensaries in your area so that you can begin purchasing marijuana legally.

 Places to visit in Laurel after you’ve enjoyed your Medical Marijuana

 There are great places to visit while in the influence of medical marijuana in Laurel, these are:

-The National Wildlife Visitor Center: A science and environmental education center providing visitors with opportunities to explore, discover, and learn.
-Attractions include: Environmental Exhibits, Interactive Kiosk, Hollingsworth Gallery, and a lot more.
+The National Visitor Center for Wildlife: A center for science and environmental education that offers visitors possibilities to explore, discover and learn.
+Attractions include: Environmental Exhibits, Interactive Kiosk, Gallery Hollingsworth, and much more.

-Laurel Park: An American thoroughbred racetrack located just outside Laurel, Maryland which opened in 1911.
-The track is 1 1⁄8 miles in circumference.
-Its name was changed to Laurel Race Course for several decades until returning to the Laurel Park designation in 1994.
+Laurel Park: Located just outside Laurel, Maryland, an American thoroughbred racetrack that opened in 1911.
+The circuit of the path is 1 1⁄8 miles.
+His name was altered for several centuries to the Laurel Race Course until he returned to the designation of Laurel Park in 1994.

-Laurel Museum: It is located in a mill workers’ home that was built by Horace Capron between 1836 and 1840.
-It was restored by the City of Laurel, and opened to the public on May 1, 1996.
-Located on the northeast corner of 9th and Main Streets, the museum has exhibits that highlight the history of Laurel and its citizens.
-A gift shop is available and museum admission is free.
+Laurel Museum: It is situated in a worker’s house constructed between 1836 and 1840 by Horace Capron.
+It was restored and opened to the public on May 1, 1996 by the City of Laurel.
+Located on the southeast corner of 9th and Main Streets, the museum has exhibits highlighting Laurel’s and his citizens ‘ history.
+There is a gift shop and free admission to the museum.